 Come Up With a Strategy: The first step is to develop a public relations strategy.
-This should be done in conjunction with your overall marketing strategy.
+This should be done in conjunction with your overall nonprofit marketing strategy.
 Your public relations strategy should identify your goals and objectives, as well as your target audience.

 Define Your Target Audience: Once you have identified your target audience, you need to define what you want to achieve with this key group.
 Are you looking to increase awareness of your nonprofit?
 Are you trying to build relationships with key stakeholders?
 Once you have defined your goals, you can develop a plan to best reach your target audience.

 Utilize Different Channels: There are many different channels that you can use to reach your target audience.
 Some of the most common include print media, online media, and social media.
 It is important to use a mix of channels to ensure that you are reaching as many people as possible.

 Be Persistent: Public relations is not a one-time effort.
 It takes time and consistency to see results.
 Make sure that you are consistently working on your public relations strategy and that you are monitoring the results so that you can make adjustments as needed.

 Measure Your Results: Finally, it is important to measure the results of your public relations efforts.
 This will help you see what is working and what needs to be improved.
 Additionally, it will help justify the resources that you are allotting to your public relations program.

 By developing a public relations strategy, nonprofit organizations can build relationships with key stakeholders, generate positive publicity, and manage reputations.
 Hopefully, this article gave you some insights into how public relations can benefit your nonprofit organization.